garazdawi/erlang.github.io/_posts/2019-9-9-persistent_term.md

 each call.
 First we increment the reference count on the counter when copying from ets, then we update the actual counter and then eventually we decrement the reference counter.
-If we use [persistent\_term](http://erlang.org/doc/man/persistent_term.html), the term is never copied so we don't have to update any reference counters instead we just have to update the actual counter.
+If we use [persistent\_term](http://erlang.org/doc/man/persistent_term.html), the term is never copied so we don't have to update any reference counters, instead we just have to update the actual counter.

-Placing the counter in [persistent\_term](http://erlang.org/doc/man/persistent_term.html) is not trouble free however.
+However, placing the counter in [persistent\_term](http://erlang.org/doc/man/persistent_term.html) is not trouble free.
 In order to delete or replace the counter reference in [persistent\_term](http://erlang.org/doc/man/persistent_term.html) we have to do a global GC which depending on the system could be very very expensive.